unraid/docs/docs/unraid-os/faq/licensing-faq.md

 ## What does "Unlimited" mean for attached storage devices?

-Unraid Pro, Unleashed and Lifetime licenses supports up to 30 storage devices in the parity-protected array (28 data and 2 parity) and up to 35 named pools, of up to 30 storage devices in the [cache pool(s)](/unraid-os/release-notes/6.9.0.md#multiple-pools).
+Unraid Pro, Unleashed and Lifetime licenses support up to 30 storage devices in the parity-protected array (28 data and 2 parity) and up to 35 named pools, of up to 30 storage devices in the [cache pool(s)](/unraid-os/release-notes/6.9.0.md#multiple-pools).